LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/NbtAPI/NBT.md

 Hint: If this NBT object stores the `List` or `Compoundtype`, they will expand recursively to `Array` or `Object`.
 If this NBT object stores the `ByteArray` Type, the output byte string will be base64 encoded before output.

-> The string output by the above function conforms to the Json standard format, but cannot be deserialized.
+> The string output by the above function conforms to the JSON standard format, but cannot be deserialized.
 > If there is a need for deserialization, please use the **SNBT** interface provided by the NBT tag class.

 <br>